sezan92/sezan92.github.io/_posts/2024-08-09-RL-course-2-w2-blog.md

 The algorithm for epsilon-soft policy is as follows
 ![algorithm](/images/RL_2_W2_blog/image_3_algo_rl.jpeg)

+## Off-policy learning

+### What is off-policy learning?

+Till now, we were assuming that the agent which will interact with the environment is the same agent we will train everytime it interacts (also known as episode).
+This is known as `on-policy` learning.

 ## Reference

 [1] The images used in this article are downloaded from pexels dot com.ß